 Burns, whether they are thermal, chemical, or electrical, can happen anywhere.
 However, through our work with people throughout the St. Louis, Missouri area, we’ve found that burns happen quite often due to auto accidents and because of appliance defects.

-Auto Accidents: Car crashes and truck collisions happen quickly and without warning, causing not only serious injuries, but devastating fatalities.
-Although, the pain begins at the scene of the accident; the suffering due to burn injuries are long lasting.
+Car crashes and truck collisions happen quickly and without warning, causing not only serious injuries but devastating fatalities.
+Although, the pain begins at the scene of the accident; the suffering due to burn injuries are long-lasting.

 Forty-four percent of burns come from fire or flame burns.
 In serious car accidents, there are sometimes explosions.
 And the flames from these explosions burn passengers and drivers, sometimes permanently scarring them.